 Less is more.
 Repeated vigorous washing damages the fibres of clothing, increases your energy bill and has a negative impact on the environment. ¼ of the carbon footprint from the garment industry is from consumers washing and drying their clothes, which is easy to avoid.

-- Turn your pieces inside out to air dry between wears, or give them a quick steam to remove odours, and always air dry after washing.
+Spot clean or brush your garments to remove any stains or debris.
+Turn your pieces inside out to air dry between wears, or give them a quick steam to remove odours, and always air dry after washing.

 Wash at 30 degrees where possible, use gentle cycles or lightly hand-wash Always hand-wash pre1960s vintage.
 If you’re concerned that the fabric is too delicate, don't wash it at all!

 Never wash embroidered silks or satins.

-- If you want to dry clean specialty vintage items, find an eco-friendly dry cleaner that you can build up a relationship of trust with to care for your garments.
+If you want to dry clean specialty vintage items, find an eco-friendly dry cleaner that you can build up a relationship of trust with to care for your garments.